China's Ai Weiwei appeals for lesser-known detainees

 "There's little political risk in donating money.
 It's not as sensitive as, say, signing a petition, so I think that's one reason why Ai Weiwei has attracted such wide support," Zan said in a telephone interview.

-"But this also shows the rights defense movement is still stubborn and is becoming a bit bolder," said Zan.
+"But this also shows the rights defence movement is still stubborn and is becoming a bit bolder," said Zan.

 (Additional reporting by Chris Buckley; Editing by Ken Wills)